ibm-cloud-docs/vpc/cr-create-route.md

 :   Is the name of the zone.

 `--destination`
 :   Is the destination CIDR of the route.
 At most, two routes per zone in a table can have the same destination, and only if both routes have an action of **deliver**.

 `--action`
 :   Is the action to perform with a packet that matches the route.
 Actions are **delegate_vpc**, **delegate**, **deliver**, and **drop**.

 `--priority`
 :   Is the route's priority.
 Values are `0`, `1`, `2`, `3`, and `4`.
 The default value is `2`.
-Lower values have higher priority.
+Lesser values have higher priority.
 If a custom routing table contains routes with the same destination, the route with the highest priority (smallest value) is selected.

 `--next-hop`
 :   If the action is **deliver**, enter the IP address or VPN connection ID of the next hop to which to route packets.